kamilkp/angular-vs-repeat/README.md

 Virtual Scroll for AngularJS ngRepeat directive

 ###DESCRIPTION:
-vsRepeat directive stands for Virtual Scroll Repeat.
+`vsRepeat` directive stands for **Virtual Scroll Repeat**.
 It turns a standard ngRepeated set of elements in a scrollable container into a component, where the user thinks he has all the elements rendered and all he needs to do is scroll (without any kind of pagination - which most users loath) and at the same time the browser isn't overloaded by that many elements/angular bindings etc.
 The directive renders only so many elements that can fit into current container's clientHeight.